Concentric AI Named a Representative Vendor for Information Governance in the Gartner® Market Guide

 What are the key goals of SOX?

-These controls, which ensure the accuracy, reliability, and security of financial data, encompass both business and IT domains.
+The controls that govern SOX ensure the accuracy, reliability, and security of financial data, and apply to both business and IT domains.
 The objective of these controls is to ensure that systems are accurate, complete, and error-free to avoid potential impacts on financial reporting.

-Essentially, the measures within the act are aimed at increasing accountability and transparency for corporations, protecting investors and the public from fraudulent activity.
-They include a combination of increased regulatory oversight, stricter penalties for violations, and additional protections for individuals who aid in the identification and prosecution of such violations.
+The measures within the act are aimed at increasing accountability and transparency for corporations, protecting investors and the public from fraudulent activity.
+They include a combination of increased regulatory oversight, stricter penalties for violations, and additional protections for individuals who help in the identification and prosecution of such violations.

-SOX is quite comprehensive, but these are they key goals of the act you should know about:
+The SOX act is rather comprehensive, but these are they key goals of the act you should know about:

 • Enhances the reliability of corporate disclosures and financial statements